Dallas Domestic Violence Lawyer

 Since not every domestic violence crime is reported immediately, the state of Texas has adopted a statute of limitations to allow for additional time for a victim to come forward.
 The amount of time depends on the severity of the crime itself.
 Domestic assault is considered a misdemeanor thus the time-frame is approximately 2 years.
 In addition, if the violence is continuous, then the charge would be considered a felony and the statute would be extended up to 3 years.

-Temporary & Long-Term Restraining Orders
+Temporary & Long-Term Restraining Orders in Texas

 If you have been the victim of domestic violence, or fear that you may become one, then a restraining order may be necessary to protect yourself.
 A temporary restraining order can be ordered until your court case is held so that nothing will happen to you prior to your hearing.
 Once the judge has heard your testimony, then a long-term restraining order may be awarded based the circumstances and evidence presented.